 Everything you need to know about The Girl on the Train at the Duke of York’s

-Adapted from Paula Hawkins’ 2015 novel of the same name, The Girl on the Train will transfer to the West End as part of the show’s current national tour.
-Packed with thrilling moments, as well as unsuspecting twists and turns, find out more about the production here and what you can expect from the show, soon to play at the Duke of York’s.
+Adapted from Paula Hawkins’ 2015 novel of the same name, The Girl on the Train transferred to the West End as part of the show’s current national tour.
+Packed with thrilling moments, as well as unsuspecting twists and turns, find out more about the production here.

 All you need to know about The Girl on the Train